rzvdaniel/ecameleon/ROADMAP.md

 - eCameleon Store
 - Import Apps from the Store
-- Buy & sell Apps
+- Buy & Sell Apps